Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Configuring OCLC ARM Settings for Articles

 All of the steps below must be followed before the OCLC ARM process will work with your ILLiad installation for article requests as a Borrower.
-If your institution only intends use ARM as a Lender, only the first 3 requirements apply:
+If your institution only intends to use ARM as a Lender, only the first 3 requirements apply:

 Article Configuration Process: